FLOOR VIBRATION CONTROL

 In addition to contributing to the construction of the floor model, mode shapes describing how the vibrating floor deforms at each natural frequency identify the nodal lines and the antinodes (points of maximum deflection).
 This information is invaluable for gaining insight into the vibration problem and optimal placing the vibration mitigation treatment on the floor.

-Figure 2 shows the shapes of the first two modes of a composite floor system.
+Figure 2 shows the shapes of the first two modes of a single bay of a composite floor system.
 The corresponding natural frequencies are 6 and 6.9 Hz, respectively.
 In most applications, quieting Mode 1 addresses the vibration issue in a floor system.
 This mode, also known as the ‘trampoline’ mode, is most active (has its anti-node) at the center of the floor.

 Floor Vibration Control